 Beachfront accommodations in Panama City tend to be far more affordable than in many other resort destinations, but it still pays to shop carefully for not only the best deal but the best location.
 As you shop for hotel rooms, don't forget to consider vacation rentals by owner, especially if you're planning to spend more than 1—2 days.
 It's usually possible to negotiate weekly rates, which can come in at prices competitive with hotel stays.

-Among the larger places is Laketown Wharf, which provides a location within a short walk of the ocean and commanding views of the area.
+Among the larger places to consider is Laketown Wharf, which provides a location within a short walk of the ocean and commanding views of the area.
 At first glance, places such as this do not appear to be budget properties.
 The top price for a unit (during March) can be high, but some of these apartments easily accommodate two medium-sized families who could split the cost.
-Remember, you're gaining the advantages of a beach location and a kitchen in which economical meals can be prepared.
+Remember, you're gaining the advantages of a beach location and a kitchen where you can prepare economical meals.
 In low season, it's possible to book this sort of accommodation in Panama City Beach at a much lower price.

-Airbnb searches can turn up beach bargains.
-Although your results will vary, it is fairly easy to find a variety of affordably priced properties here.
+In addition, Airbnb searches can turn up beach bargains.
+Although your results will vary, it is fairly easy to find a variety of affordably-priced properties.

 A Full Dining Scene

 Panama City Beach offers some fine dining alongside a few quirky favorites.
 This is a place where people forsake the rat race and open restaurants with names like Andy's Flour Power at 2629 Thomas Dr., and Liza's Kitchen, 7328 Thomas Dr. If you're looking for a big splurge or two, there are also places to enjoy a top quality meal without paying big-city prices.